-- the field width.
+- a.
+A places the value of one expression (six characters) in the field width.
 If the field width is greater than six, the six characters are placed at the right end of the field and leading blanks are inserted to fill out the field.
 If the field width is less than six, the rightmost characters of the expression value are placed in the field. - b.
 D places one full word of all zeros in the output data string. - c.
 E places the value of one expression in the field described by the field width.
 This value has the following form when placed in the output data string:

-$b{n,dd---d@}$ ee
+$\underline{b}{n.dd---d@=+ee}$